reactjs/it.react.dev/content/docs/getting-started.md

 If you prefer to **learn concepts step by step,** our [guide to main concepts](/docs/hello-world.html) is the best place to start.
 Every next chapter in it builds on the knowledge introduced in the previous chapters so you won't miss anything as you go along.

-### Thinking in React {#thinking-in-react}
+### Pensare in React {#thinking-in-react}

-Many React users credit reading [Thinking in React](/docs/thinking-in-react.html) as the moment React finally "clicked" for them.
+Many React users credit reading [Pensare in React](/docs/thinking-in-react.html) as the moment React finally "clicked" for them.
 It's probably the oldest React walkthrough but it's still just as relevant.

 ### Recommended Courses {#recommended-courses}